monsoonmaelstrom/book2/book2.md

 Ouch.
 That stings a little bit.
 Mostly because it’s so incredibly accurate.
 I slowly sink back down into my seat.

-“Okay,” I say.
+“Okay,” I respond begrudgingly.
 “Go on.”

 “You want to do this because you don’t want her to have power over you.
 Her connection to me gives her power over you *because* you love me.
-But long term, you and I both know you would sooner we both die than let her use me to control you, because your love for me probably wouldn’t survive that.”
+But long term, you and I both know you would sooner we both die than let her use me to control you, because your love for me wouldn’t survive that.”

 I think he’s wrong about that last statement, and that’s what really scares me.
-That’s why I don’t want her to have that kind power over me.
+That’s why I don’t want her to have that kind of power over me.
 I would die for Liam, but I would also kill for him.
-Maybe for Alex and Davy too.
+Probably for Alex and Davy too.
 I would raze entire cities to nothing more than smoldering ash.
 That’s why she can’t have that kind of power over me.

 My mother and I have been locked in a quiet stalemate since Leisch.
 She can’t kill Liam because I’ll kill her if she does, but there’s only so far I can stretch that, because she knows I won’t stand there and watch Liam die, so if she wants to call my bluff, *really* call it… Well.
-Knowing her, that’s why she wanted me and Davy in Dairuvar.
+Knowing her, that’s why she wants me and Davy in Dairuvar.

 But I don’t tell him any of that, I merely say, “Perhaps you underestimate my love for you.”

-“Perhaps,” he says shrugging, “either way, I want this, but you want it more.”
+“Perhaps,” he agrees shrugging, “either way, I want this, but you want it more.”

 I nod, it’s true.